azure-glades/obsidian-notes/Computer Networks/Data-link Layer/Data Link Layer.md

 - Access Control: Prevents collisions in shared media (e.g., Ethernet CSMA/CD)
 - Flow Control Overlap: By limiting transmission rates, it reduces local congestion
 - Cross-Layer Techniques: In wireless networks, protocols like CL-APCC predict congestion by analyzing node memory and network traffic

+>[!important] Router
+> A Router is a network layer device that is also involved in data-link layer
+> - It performs Decapsulation of a frame into a packet (to consult the routing table of Layer 3) and then re-encapsulates the packet into a frame to send it through Layer 2
+> - This is a Layer 2 (DLL) service

 # Addressing
 When an network datagram is transfered between links (as frames) we only know the IP address of the receiving node.
 Each router gets the IP address of the next router by consulting the forwarding table and the last router is called *destination host*.